shouting

 Spanish

-How common is "shout"?
+How common is "shouting"?

 It appears most frequently in fiction texts and less often in other writings.